About Our Grants

-At The Portland Clinic Foundation, we know that you—the nonprofits working on the front line to meet some of our greatest societal needs—are the experts.
-You know your communities, and your needs, better than we do.
+At The Portland Clinic Foundation, we know that you — local nonprofits working to meet our region’s most urgent needs — are the experts.
 We also know that your success should be determined by your impact, not by your capacity to fill out complicated forms.
-That’s why we keep our grant application straightforward, our grantmaking priorities broad, our reporting requirements simple, and our funding unrestricted.* In 2017, 84 percent of our grant applicants said that our application was “easy” or “fairly easy,” which means that nonprofits can spend less time doing paperwork, and more time doing good work.
+That’s why we keep our grant application straightforward, our grantmaking priorities broad, our reporting requirements simple, and our funding unrestricted.

-The Portland Clinic Foundation is new to the funding scene and wants to learn from you—the nonprofit community—about where our funds are most needed.
-Because of this, we are currently leaving our grantmaking priorities broad and cross sector.
-Any Multnomah, Washington, or Clackamas County 501(c)(3) organization that advances community wellness, satisfies the standards of Our Commitment to Equity and meets the terms of our grant restrictions (below) is welcome to apply.
+The Portland Clinic Foundation wants to learn from you — the nonprofit community — about where our funds are most needed.
+Because of this, our grantmaking priorities are broad and cross-sector.
+Any Multnomah, Washington, or Clackamas County 501(c)(3) organization that advances community wellness, satisfies the standards of Our Commitment to Equity and meets the terms of our grant restrictions is welcome to apply.

 - The social and cultural needs that impact community wellness

 - The environmental and economic needs that impact community wellness

 - The intellectual, artistic and spiritual (quality-of-life) needs that impact community wellness

 - Inequities in the provision of needs that impact community wellness

 - Organizations that do not meet the standards of Our Commitment to Equity.

 - Organizations with budgets in excess of $2 million in annual revenue.